-Anchoring a signature provides timestamping of the signature using the resources of the large-scale distributed system of Bitcoin.
+Anchoring a signature provides timestamping of the digital signature using the resources of the large-scale distributed system of Bitcoin.
 Timestamping in Bitcoin relates to the sequencing of transactions, more than the precision of time (about one hour).
 This solution, based on a high number of participants agreeing upon the existence of an event at a time, brings even more value than the time certified by a Timestamping Authority relying on a little number of independent time sources.

 The signature proof is verifiable by any entity possessing the original signed data:

 - The signature is hashed and added to a Merkle Tree whose root hash will be added in a Bitcoin transaction.
 After mining of at least 5 blocks above the one containing this transaction, it is sure that anybody possessing a copy of Bitcoin Blockchain will be able to find this proof, if they have the original data and the proof receipt delivered by Woleet (identifying the transaction and the block where the proof was anchored).
 The proof receipt is not required if Woleet validation solution is used.

 - The format of the proof is open and standard (Chainpoint), so that it is possible for anybody to check the validity of the proof.
 It is also possible to check the validity of the related signature, relying on cryptographic standards.